Academic Learning Center

-- INTRODUCTION TO COLLEGE WRITING: This course is specifically designed to prepare the student to do well in Writing for College.
-Activities will consist of exercises in mechanics of writing as well as basic organization.
-Reading skills will also be a part of the instruction.
-Students are recommended for this course based on writing and reading scores on standard college entrance examinations. (no college credit is given for this course; however, three equivalent credits are earned)
+- INTERMEDIATE WRITING FOR COLLEGE: This course is specifically designed to prepare the student to do well in Writing for College.
+Activities will consist of exercises in mechanics of writing as well as basic organization of different types of college level-essays.
+Reading and vocabulary skills will also be a part of the instruction.
+Students will be taught Information Literacy and Presentation skills.
+Students are placed into this course based on writing scores on standard college entrance examinations.
+(3 credits)

 - SELF DEVELOPMENT: Exposes students to a practical self-management model that enables them to increase academic and personal achievement in a college environment.
 (3 credits, offered every semester)

 - CAREER PLANNING AND DECISION MAKING: This course helps students identify and discover career-related skills, interests, personality styles and possible career paths related to majors at Marist in order to help the student focus on career plans.
 (1 credit)